peterlidee/searchparams-next-15/article/article-5.md

 # 5. Mocking usePathName, useSearchParams and useRouter with Jest in Next 15

-In previous parts we saw how to use and test the async `searchParam` prop in a route page component.
-Since we're working with `searchParams` I wanted to demonstrate how to test a file that uses `useSearchParams`, `usePathname` and `useRouter`.
+In previous parts we saw how to use and test the async `searchParams` prop in a route page component.
+Since we're working with `searchParams` I also wanted to demonstrate how to test a file that uses the `useSearchParams`, `usePathname` and `useRouter` hooks.

 Note: this code is available in a [github repo](https://github.com/peterlidee/searchparams-next-15).